TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 39/Job 39.12.md

 ---

-Wilt thou confide in him, that he will bring home thy seed, And gather [the grain] of thy threshing-floor?
+Will you confide in him, that he will bring home your seed, and gather the grain of your threshing floor?